sordai/data_science_template/README.md

 1. Instructions on how to use this template to create your new Python data science project repository.
 2. Instructions on how to set up the tools that will make your life easier.
 3. Instructions on how to create a new environment using Poetry.
+4. Instructions on how to use the pull request template and enforce pull requests for any code commits
+5. How to format and lint your code

+## What This Repository Will Not Provide
+1. Comprehensive template to create data science project
+2. Machine learning model deployment template

 ## How to Use This Template
 1. It's actually super easy to use this template.
 Just click on "Use this template" in the repository (where you usually see the SSH and download options).
 2. Follow the standard steps to create your repository from this template.
 [Additional details here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).